andrewcooke/pytyp/pytyp.rst

 The callback can recursively call ``_for_each()`` or ``_back­track()`` on any sub–specifications, allowing the entire data structure to be processed.

-The difference between the two methods is how they handle sum types (which have multiple possible types for a single value).
+The two methods differ in how they handle sum types (which have multiple possible types for a single value).

 For Each
 ........